filecoin-project/specs/content/glossary/_index.md

 ## Storage Miner Actor

 The [_Storage Miner Actor_](sysactors) commits storage to the network, stores data on behalf of the network and is rewarded in [FIL](glossary#fil) for the storage service.
 The storage miner actor is responsible for collecting proofs and reaching consensus on the latest state of the storage network.
-When they create a block, storage miners are rewarded with newly minted FIL, as well as the transaction fees they can levy on other participants seeking to include messages in the block.
+When they create a block, storage miners are rewarded with newly minted FIL, as well as the message fees they can levy on other participants seeking to include messages in the block.

 ## Storage Power Actor